stackitcloud/stackit-cli/CONTRIBUTION.md

 For command outputs that should always be displayed, no matter the defined verbosity, you should use the `print` methods `Outputf` and `Outputln`.
 These should only be used for the actual output of the commands, which can usually be described by "I ran the command to see _this_".

+#### Handling secrets

+If your command needs secrets as input, please make sure to use `flags.SecretFlag()` and `flags.SecretFlagToStringPointer()`.
+These functions implement reading from stdin or a file.

+They also support reading the secret value as a command line argument (deprecated, marked for removal in Oct 2026).

 ### Onboarding a new STACKIT service

 If you want to add a command that uses a STACKIT service `foo` that was not yet used by the CLI, you will first need to implement a few extra steps to configure the new service: